DLXPlugins/wp-plugin-info-card/readme.txt

 * First release.

 == Upgrade Notice ==

+= 3.1.0 =
+Added Query Selector Gutenberg block.
+Removing Custom from Gutenberg blocks as it makes no sense from a block perspective.
+Fixing PHP error in query Selector.
+Adding Reset button to Gutenberg blocks so you can change your settings.

 = 3.0.1 =
 Fixing PHP notices and showing theme download count in dashboard widget.